Skip to main content

 • Put all food scraps into a garbage disposal

-CBU has grease can lids, cooking pan scrapers, and oil disposal bags available at its office to CBU customers.
+City of Bloomington Utilities (CBU) has grease can lids, cooking pan scrapers, and oil disposal bags available at its office for CBU customers.
 The materials are free of charge.